neo4j-product-examples/demo-supply_chain/supply_chain_toolset/README.md

-# Supply Chain AI Toolset Service
+# Supply Chain Toolset on Cloud Run

 This directory contains a containerized, deployable toolset service designed to be used by AI agents.
 It acts as a specialized bridge between a generative AI agent and a complex Neo4j supply chain graph database.